-Other Facility, and Ambulai ice Services Important things you should keep in mind about these benef fits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-In this Section, unlike Sections 5(a) and 5(b), the calendar year benefits.
-We added "(calendar year deductible applies)" when deductible is: \$750 per person (\$1,500 per Self Plus One enrol enrollment). n it applies.
-The calendar year • Plan physicians must provide or arrange your care and you m ust be hospitalized in a Plan facility. • Be sure to read Section 4, Your Costs for Covered Services for sharing works.
-Also, read Section 9 about coordinating benefit Medicare. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). • YOUR PHYSICIAN MUST GET PRECERTIFICATION PROCEDURES.
-Please refer to the precertification informat which services require precertification and identify which sur tion shown in Section 3 to be sure Benefit Description You pay After calendar year deductible ipatient hospital Room and board, such as 30% coinsurance of our Plan allowance • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: 30% coinsurance of our Plan allowance • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma, if not donated or replaced Presurgical testing Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items • Medical supplies, appliances, medical equipment, and any covered
+Important things you should keep in mind about these benefits:

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+We added "(calendar year deductible applies)" when it applies.
+The calendar year deductible is: \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your Costs for Covered Services for valuable information about how costsharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

+Benefit Description You pay After calendar year deductible Inpatient hospital Room and board, such as 30% coinsurance of our Plan allowance Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+1 Other hospital services and supplies, such as: 30% coinsurance of our Plan allowance Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood or blood plasma, if not donated or replaced Presurgical testing Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services • Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home